Close

 A breakup can seriously affect a person’s well-being.
 It’s easiest to fall into harmful habits during tough times.
 Watch for signs of trouble so you can reach for healthier choices instead.
 The Defense Department offers tools, resources and services to help you focus on your physical and emotional well-being.

-RESOURCES FOR TAKING CARE OF YOURSELF
+BENEFITS & ARTICLES FOR TAKING CARE OF YOURSELF

 Look ahead